 Any fault or warning event will cause the ALERT pin to assert low unless the fault or warning is masked by the SMBALERT_MASK.
-The pin will remain asserted low until the CLEAR_FAULTS command is issued, the device acknowledges the ARA, the fault bit is written to a 1, bias power is cycled or a MFR_RESET command is issued, the RUN pin is toggled OFF/ON, or the part is commanded OFF/ ON via PMBus.
-The MFR_FAULT_PROPAGATE_LTC3889 command determines if the FAULT n pin is pulled low when a fault is detected.
+The pin will remain asserted low until the CLEAR_FAULTS command is issued, the device acknowledges the ARA, the fault bit is written to a 1, bias power is cycled or a MFR_RESET command is issued, the RUN pin is toggled OFF/ON, or the part is commanded OFF/ON via PMBus.

 Output and input fault event handling is controlled by the corresponding fault response byte as specified in Tables 7 to 11.
-Shutdown recovery from these types of faults can either be autonomous or latched.
-For autonomous recovery, the faults are not latched, so if the fault condition is not present after the retry interval has elapsed, a new soft-start is attempted.
+Shutdown from these types of faults can either be retry or latched.
+For retry, the faults are not latched, so if the fault condition is not present after the retry interval has elapsed, a new soft-start is attempted.
 If the fault persists, the controller will continue to retry.
 The retry interval is specified by the MFR_RETRY_DELAY command and prevents damage to the regulator components by repetitive power cycling, assuming the fault condition itself is not immediately destructive.
 The MFR_RETRY_DELAY must be greater than 120ms.
 It can not exceed 83.88 seconds.